codedownio/sandwich/sandwich-site/docs/node_options.md

 ## Visibility thresholds

 In a given test tree, some nodes are usually more "interesting" for reporting purposes than others.
 Nodes like `before` and `parallel` are more about controlling setup and semantics, so you may not care about them as much as `describe` and `it` nodes.
-(Which is not to say these nodes can't fail; if a `before` node throws an exception, you still want the ability to examine it.)
+(Which is not to say these nodes are never interesting; if a `before` node throws an exception, you still want the ability to examine it.)

 For example, consider some tests that initialize a server and a database, then run some tests in parallel.
 Which of the following failure reports is more useful?